ipspace/netlab/docs/module/isis.md

 [^18v]: Includes Cisco CSR 1000v, Cisco Catalyst 8000v, Cisco IOS-on-Linux (IOL), and IOL Layer-2 image.

-[^Junos]: Includes vMX, vSRX, vPTX and vJunos-switch
+[^Junos]: Includes vMX, vSRX, vPTX, vJunos-switch, and vJunos-router

 **Notes:**
 * On Arista EOS, IPv6 is enabled on all interfaces as soon as one has an IPv6 address.
 Arista EOS implementation of IS-IS refuses to work on interfaces with missing address families.